rskasturi/llama.cpp/README-sycl.md

 |CMAKE_C_COMPILER|icx|Use icx compiler for SYCL code path|
 |CMAKE_CXX_COMPILER|icpx (Linux), icx (Windows)|use icpx/icx for SYCL code path|

-#### Running
+### Running

 |Name|Value|Function|
 |-|-|-|
 |GGML_SYCL_DEVICE|0 (default) or 1|Set the device id used.
 Check the device ids by default running output|
 |GGML_SYCL_DEBUG|0 (default) or 1|Enable log function by macro: GGML_SYCL_DEBUG|

-## Known Issue
+## Known Issues and Steps to troubleshoot

-- Hang during startup
+* Hang during startup

   llama.cpp use mmap as default way to read model file and copy to GPU.
 In some system, memcpy will be abnormal and block.

   Solution: add **--no-mmap**.

-## Q&A

-- Error:  `error while loading shared libraries: libsycl.so.7: cannot open shared object file: No such file or directory`.
+* Error:  `error while loading shared libraries: libsycl.so.7: cannot open shared object file: No such file or directory`.

   Miss to enable oneAPI running environment.

   Install oneAPI base toolkit and enable it by: `source /opt/intel/oneapi/setvars.sh`.

-- In Windows, no result, not error.
+* In Windows, no result, not error.

   Miss to enable oneAPI running environment.

 ## Todo

-- Support to build in Windows.

-- Support multiple cards.
+* Support multiple cards.